tdwg/vocab/documentation-specification.md

 **3.1.2 IRI of the standard**

 The landing page should include the HTTP IRI that identifies the standard.
-The text of the landing page should indicate that this is the IRI that should be cited and is the IRI to which hyperlinks should be made.
-Providing this information is important because content negotiation may redirect users to some other IRI that is specific to the delivery mechanism and which might be subject to change at some time in the future.
+The text of the landing page should indicate that the identifying HTTP IRI is the IRI that should be cited and is the IRI to which hyperlinks should be made.
+Providing this information is important because content negotiation may redirect users to some other IRI that is specific to the delivery mechanism and that might be subject to change at some time in the future.

 **3.1.4 Link to TDWG**